HOLME

 Hand shape

-For example which fingers, if any, are extended, is the hand flat, clawed or in a fist, are any fingers touching, if so which ones and are they making a shape such as a circle, are the hands working together etc.
+For example, observe which fingers, if any, are extended.
+Is the hand flat, clawed, or in a fist?
+Are any fingers touching, and if so, which ones?
+Are they forming a specific shape, such as a circle?
+Are the hands working together in some way?

-For example during the Key Word Sign please, the hand shape changes from a flat hand to a fist with thumb extended.
+For instance, in the Key Word Sign for “please,” the handshape transitions from a flat hand to a fist with the thumb extended.
+Paying attention to these changes will help ensure you perform the sign accurately.

 Different hand shapes with all other components being the same can alter the meaning of a sign, or make it impossible for the sign to be understood.
 A pair of signs that has only one component different is called a minimal pair.
 Below is a minimal pair for Hand shape: